Should You Buy ZERO PARADES at Launch?

 Launch Week Update Plan

-After the May 21 PC release, this guide should be updated with hands-on notes: first-hour stability, text readability, controller and mouse comfort, Steam Deck status if visible, achievement list behavior, save slots, early build recommendations, and whether the game deserves dedicated walkthrough, endings, choices, and build pages.
+After the May 21 PC release, this guide should be updated with hands-on notes: first-hour stability, text readability, controller and mouse comfort, Steam Deck battery and font comfort, achievement list behavior, save slots, early build recommendations, and whether the game deserves dedicated walkthrough, endings, choices, and build pages.

 Frequently asked questions